dduriba/dduriba.github.io/_posts/Cyberpunk-2077/2024-12-20-cyberpunk-2077-shard-world.md

 {: .notice--cyberpunk-red}

 <div class="cyberpunk-bg cyberpunk-cyan">
+<span class="cyberpunk-lightgreen">The Rescue - Can be found in the Scavenger Den.</span>
 <hr class="cyberpunk-hr">
 In early August 2023, a single event would change the course of history.
 Although it fell against the bloody backdrop of the Fourth Corporate War, the global media still fed on the story for weeks.
 And could you blame them?
 A group of terrorists detonated a nuclear bomb, blowing Arasaka Tower to pieces.
 The terrorists' warning came too late – not all of the Tower's employees could be evacuated.
 The blast itself killed and wounded thousands, while countless others died from radiation sickness.
 How did the biggest terrorist attack in the 21st century happen?
 Who was behind this catastrophe?
 To find the answers, we'll need to first understand the context of that era.
 <br><br>